Tamar (daughter of David): Scholarly discussion

 Michael D. Coogan attributes the placement of the rape of Tamar narrative, coming soon after the Bathsheba narrative, as a way for the narrator to compare Amnon to David.
 As David wronged Bathsheba, so too will Amnon wrong Tamar, "like father like son."
 Mark Gray, however, disagrees with Coogan on this point, arguing that "the rape of Tamar is an act of such horrific defilement that it is marked off as distinct from David's encounter with Bathsheba."

 Mary J. Evans describes Tamar as a "beautiful, good-hearted, obedient, righteous daughter who is totally destroyed by her family."
 After the rape, Amnon attempted to send Tamar away.
 She responded "No, my brother; for this wrong in sending me away is greater than the other that you did to me".

 In Biblical law, it was unlawful for a man to have intercourse with his sister.
 Rav says that Tamar was not, by Biblical law, David's daughter, nor Amnon's sister.
 Tamar was the earlier born daughter of David's wife, and thus not biologically related to David, nor Amnon.
 Coogan says that, according to the Bible, it was possible for Amnon to marry Tamar.
 Kyle McCarter suggests that either the laws are not in effect at this time or will be overlooked by David, or they do not apply to the royal family.

 Coogan, in his section on women in 2 Samuel, describes Tamar as a "passive figure" whose story is "narrated with considerable pathos."
 Coogan also points out the poignancy of the image at the end of the narrative story where Tamar is left as a "desolate woman in her brother Absalom's house".
 It is thought that this ending verse about Tamar is meant to elicit compassion and pity for her.

 Adrien Bledstein says the description of Tamar as wearing a "richly ornamented robe" may have been meant to signify that she was a priestess or interpreter of dreams, like Joseph with his coat of many colors.

-Philososphy and Study of Tamar's Tragedy

-There are many stories which have taken a look at the sad story of Tamar, through different perspectives: that of David, that of her brother Absalom, that of the servants, and most of all, that of Tamar herself.